 After the Tacoma City Club candidate forum, people praised Mark’s presentation.
-Some asked us for a copy of his closing statement.
-Mark doesn’t use notes when he speaks, so the text below is not 100% accurate, but it’s close.
-Please share.
+Some asked for a copy of his closing statement, which focused on the need for civility and integrity in our public dialogue.
+Mark doesn’t use notes when he speaks, so the text below is not 100% accurate, but it’s close and approved by Mark.

 I’m going to wrap up with three quick stories, snapshots really.